 B.S., Pennsylvania State University

 Zane Mokhiber joined EPI in 2016.
-As a data analyst, he supports the research of EPI’s economists on topics such as wages, labor markets, inequality, trade and manufacturing, and economic growth.
-Prior to joining EPI, Zane worked for the Worker Institute at Cornell University as an undergraduate research fellow.
+As director of data management and analysis, he is responsible for developing, deploying and training users of EPI’s myriad public use data products.
+Mokhiber manages research support staff to deliver the analytical needs of EPI’s economists and policy researchers on topics such as wages, labor markets, race and gender inequality, trade, manufacturing, and economic growth.
+Prior to joining EPI, Mokhiber worked for the Worker Institute at Cornell University as an undergraduate research fellow.

 Economist, Program on Race, Ethnicity, and the Economy